infocusp/scaLR/config/README.md

 **metrics** {list[str]}: `['accuracy', 'report', 'roc_auc', 'deg']`
 default: `['accuracy', 'report']`
-A list of metrics to perform evaluation of trained model on.
+A list of evaluation metrics on the trained model.
 `accuracy`: Accuracy score for predictions on test set
 `report`: Detailed classification report showing how the model performed on each class, with recall, precision, f1-score metrics.
 `roc_auc`: store ROC-AUC plot of each class